Jenna Coleman: 2022–present

 In 2021, initial press releases for a possible historical drama series, The War Rooms, stated that Coleman was attached to portray Joan Bright, whose eponymous autobiography the series was to be based on; as of 2025, no such production has moved forward.

 In February 2021, Coleman was cast in the dark comedy Klokkenluider.
 Filming began on 28 February in East Sussex, for a three-week shoot in a COVID-secure "bubble".
 The film premiered at the 66th BFI London Film Festival on 8 October 2022.

 Coleman returned to the West End stage beginning in January 2023, co-starring with Aidan Turner in a revival of the 2015 Sam Steiner play, Lemons Lemons Lemons Lemons Lemons, initially with a nine-week run at the Harold Pinter Theatre in London, followed by runs in Manchester and Brighton up until April.
 That same year she played Liv Taylor in the Amazon Prime thriller Wilderness, based on B.E.
 Jones' novel of the same name, alongside Oliver Jackson-Cohen.
 The series was streamed on Amazon Prime beginning on 15 September 2023.
 She also appeared as Bo in Jamie Childs' thriller film, Jackdaw, reuniting once again with Jackson-Cohen.
 The film debuted at Fantastic Fest in Austin, Texas in September 2023.

-Coleman next starred as police detective Ember Manning in the BBC One crime drama series The Jetty; she also acted as executive producer on the series.
+Coleman starred as police detective Ember Manning in the 2024 BBC One crime drama series The Jetty; she also acted as executive producer on the series.
+She will feature in the upcoming political comedy-drama series Number 10, created and written by Steven Moffat.

 Personal life

 Coleman was in a relationship with Scottish actor Richard Madden from 2011 to 2015.
-From 2016 to 2020, Coleman dated actor Tom Hughes.
+Coleman dated actor Tom Hughes, her Victoria co-star, from 2016 to 2020.
 She has been in a relationship with British director and filmmaker Jamie Childs since 2020 after meeting on the set of The Sandman.
 The couple have a child together, born 2024.

 Charity work

 Coleman has been involved with charity work in South Africa raising awareness of HIV with One To One Children's Fund, for which she is an ambassador.
 She is also an ambassador for Place2Be, a charity providing emotional and therapeutic services in schools.
 Coleman has also regularly supported Comic Relief and Red Nose Day.
+Coleman participated in the Cinema4Gaza organisation's live table-read of Pride and Prejudice in October 2025.